-The mobile clinic lorry is set up.
 Every dog presented to the clinic is thoroughly evaluated to check whether they will be fit enough for surgery.
 This is done by means of history taking and clinical examination.
 If deemed fit for surgery the animal is then sedated and given the appropriate pain medication.
 The surgical site is disinfected.
-Intravenous anesthetic protocol or gas anesthetic protocol is used depending on the dog’s status.
+Intravenous anesthetic protocol is used depending on the dog’s status.
 Every animal is intubated before surgery.
-Pre operative antibiotic, post operative antibiotic, pain killers and fluid therapy are given during the surgery.
+Preoperative antibiotic, post-operative antibiotic, pain killers and fluid therapy are given during the surgery.
 All surgical packs are sterilized in the autoclave.
 Sterile gloves, surgical packs and new scalpel blade are used for each surgery.
 Three clamp technique is used to remove the ovaries and the uterus.
-Subcutaneous suture pattern is used to close the skin of the sterilized dog and the animal is kept in the post operative recovery area until it is in sternal recumbency and is calm.
+Subcutaneous suture pattern is used to close the skin of the sterilized dog and the animal is kept in the post-operative recovery area until it is in sternal recumbency and is calm.

-BPT’s mobile veterinary clinic is of particular interest to 3rd, 4th and 5th year veterinary students who have the opportunity to practice their skills under the guidance of a qualified veterinarian.
+Global Vet Clinic is of particular interest to 3rd, 4th and 5th-year veterinary students who have the opportunity to practice their skills under the guidance of Dr Ganga de Silva.
 It is a hands-on experience and each student can learn and experience as much as he/she wants to.

 Students can select from different areas of training:

-Only 2 students are taken at any one time to ensure high quality personalized training.
-Each student is assigned to a highly competent veterinary surgeon during the entire period of training.
+Only 2 students are taken at any one time to ensure high-quality personalised training.
 The student is first guided (depending on his/her abilities) to do surgeries and towards the latter part of training is allowed to perform surgeries under direct supervision.
-Students will do a minimum of 3 surgeries per day depending on time availability and efficiency.
 Students will do a minimum of 3 surgeries per day depending on time availability and efficiency.

 Food is NOT included in the price of this project and is at the students’ cost.